henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 ipv4-address:

 : an IPv4 address is always associated with a subnet.
-This CIE combines these both tightly nit values.
+This subject combines these both tightly nit values.
 Either a subnet mask or a CIDR notation bitmask SHOULD be included.

 : ipv4-address-value